 There are two reasons why your cordless Dyson might be suddenly stopping while you’re using it.
 The first is that the battery is running out.
 Most cordless vacs can’t clean for very long before the battery needs recharging.
 If you use the turbo/max setting, your Dyson will last less than eight minutes, so you may get caught out.

 If you have fully charged the battery and it’s still cutting out, there could be a fault.
 The first port of call would be to contact the retailer you bought it from and explain the situation.
 If the machine is still within warranty, you should be able to get it fixed without charge.
 You can also contact Dyson directly to have it serviced (see how to do this above).

 We've found that not all cordless vacuum cleaners live up to their claimed battery life.
 Some last for less than 10 minutes - even on standard mode - while others can power on for 40 minutes or more.
 If you opt for a model that takes an age to recharge as well, you might find getting the cleaning done becomes a race against the clock.
-Pick from our list of the best cordless vacuum cleaners to get a model that cleans brilliantly and lasts the distance.
+Pick from our list of the to get a model that cleans brilliantly and lasts the distance.